 Adults, age 21 or older, who have a strong interest in youth development, are experienced at chaperoning youth and are a:

-- South Dakota State University (SDSU) Extension 4-H Youth Program Advisor; or
+- SDSU Extension 4-H Youth Program Advisor; or

 - SDSU Extension Field Specialist; or